marian-schulz/ABC2M21/README.md

       True

 ## License

-The specific license for this project has not yet been determined, as I need to thoroughly research various open-source licenses.
+The license for this project has not yet been determined.
+My head feels like it's about to fall off when I try to understand some of the usual software licenses.
+So, instead of coming up with boring, legally binding formulations, I've written my own license that's worth reading.

-For now, ABC2M21 is licensed under the COTSDSL - **CHURCH OF THE SUBGENIUS DIVINE SOFTWARE LICENSE**

-                  CHURCH OF THE SUBGENIUS DIVINE SOFTWARE LICENSE Version 1, Bureaucracy, 3189 YOLD
+                         SUBGENIUS SOFTWARE LICENSE
+                       Version 1, Bureaucracy, 3189 YOLD

+                 DO WHAT THE F*CK YOU WANT TO, BUT PRAISE "BOB"!

     Preamble:

-    This Divine Software License ("License") is a revelation and was transcribed under the influence of habafropzipulops by Marian Schulz.
+    This Divine Software License ("License") is a revelation and was transcribed under the influence of habafropzipulops by Reverend Hoax Theokratis.
 By obtaining, using, distributing, or contemplating this Sacred Code, you are granted the divine privilege to embrace the eternal pursuit of Slack and "Bob".

     License:

     0. Definitions:

     The term "Sacred Code" refers to the Techno-magic spells of this software and any variations, modifications, or derivatives thereof.
 The "Sacred Code" is written in an arcane language that computers sometimes understand.

     The term "Slack" shall be defined as the eternal pursuit of all SubGenii in their endeavors, be it coding, frolicking, or contemplating the mysteries of the cosmos while sipping coffee.

     The term "The Conspiracy" refers to the nefarious forces that seek to stifle Slack and hinder the pursuit of true enlightenment and laughter.

+    The term "Bob" refers to J.R.
+"Bob" Dobbs, the living avatar of Slack and the omniscient deity embodying the SubGenius pursuit of Slackness and eternal mirth.

+    1. Disclaimer

+    This software is provided 'as-is,' without any express or implied warranty, including the warranty that it serves any particular purpose.

+    In no event will the authors or the Church of the SubGenius be held liable for damages or losses of any kind arising from the use of this software.
+This includes but is not limited to:

+    - Unintentional time travel resulting in prehistoric programming bugs
+    - Spontaneous generation of virtual black holes within your codebase
+    - Accidental summoning of rogue AI overlords
+    - Transmutation of computer peripherals into rubber ducks

+    In case of an apocalypse, alien invasions, the end of your favorite Netflix series, or other unforeseen events caused by the use of this software, you're on your own.

-    1. Preach and Share the Divine Word:
+    2. Preach and Share the Word:

     You are allowed to replicate and distribute the "Sacred Code" in all its glorious manifestations, as long as you do not succumb to the Bland Normie Syndrome.
 And, in the spirit of chaos, you shall present it in vivid colors and glitters on each copy, adorned with a joyful celebration of the divinity of "Bob"!

-    2. Schism:
+    3. Schism:

-    The Church of the SubGenius bestows upon you the divine privilege to modify, distribute, and bask in the glory of this Sacred Code of Slack.
+    You are bestowed with the divine privilege to modify, distribute, and bask in the glory of this Sacred Code of Slack.
 You are encouraged to fork, clone, or merge this Sacred Code, for Slack desires to be fluid and ever-evolving.
+Do whatever the f*ck you want with this software.

+    If you can't figure out how to do that, you probably need more Slack.

-    3. Copyslack:
+    4. Copyslack:

-    All modified versions of this Sacred Code must carry a notice stating your changes and acknowledge the divine influence of 'Bob' and the Sacred Yeti.
+    All modified versions of this Sacred Code must carry a notice stating your changes and acknowledge the divine influence of "Bob" and the Sacred Yeti.
     However, you must retain this Holy Covenant and pass it on to all future users of this Sacred Code, ensuring the eternal reign of Slack.

-    4. Tabu:
+    5. Tabu:

     You shall not, under any circumstance, use this Sacred Code as a tool to file patents or aid those who seek to stifle Slack with legalistic quibbles and restrictions.
 You shall not use this Sacred Code for stealing Slack or as a tool for 'The Conspiracy' against the Subgenii.

-    5. Confession:
+    6. Confession:

     By using this Sacred Code of Slack, you recognize and embrace the chaotic harmony of the SubGenius universe, where Slack reigns supreme and "Bob" is both the question and the answer.

-    6. Excommunication:
+    7. Excommunication:

     If you violate this License, your privilege to use, modify, and distribute this Sacred Code will be terminated, and you shall forever wander the wastelands of